stexus/mpv-cards/README.md

-# betteranimecards
+# mpv-cards

-Mux of mpvacious and mpv-nihongo/LaT in TS with an attempt at adding a particular feature not yet fully decided yet.
+Mux of mpvacious and mpv-nihongo/LaT in Typescript with particular features I want

 todo:
-async ffmpeg exec to allow for mogrify resizing

-possibly have dynamic subtitle adding to refrain from mpv skipping
+consider implementing Anacreon's subtitle method to get multiple lines without using mpv skip